Hazel Bellamy

-On 15 April 1912 Richard hires Hazel Forrest to type the biography of his father-in-law, the old Earl of Southwold, which he is writing.
-She is a middle class young woman who has been earning a living as a secretary for ten years, against her parents' wishes.
+In the spring of 1912, Richard Bellamy hires Hazel Forrest as a typist for a biography of his late father-in-law, the Earl of Southwold.
+She is a middle-class young woman who has been earning a living as a secretary for ten years, despite her parents' wishes.
 This character gives the viewer a rare view of the interior of her parents' middle class home, one of the few locations other than the Bellamys' home.
 James is immediately attracted to her.

 The class divide between James and Hazel causes early conflicts with Hazel's parents, the Bellamys' staff and in the marriage.
 After about seven months of courting, James proposes in November, but Hazel tearfully refuses him.
 She does not tell him that she was married before to a violent alcoholic named Patrick O'Connor.
 Hazel's sad past is now the Forrest's family secret.
 This leads Hazel's father, Arthur Forrest, to visit James and reveal the family secret.
 He explains that Hazel was previously married to a drunkard, Patrick O'Connor, who beat her.
 They divorced and Hazel moved back in with her parents.
 Mr. Forrest wants his daughter to be happy, while the prickly Mrs. Forrest is sure the Bellamys would never accept Hazel as a divorced woman (there being such a stigma against divorce in 1912).
 James asks Hazel again, and after talking, during which he informs Hazel that his own sister Elizabeth divorced and remarried, she accepts his second proposal.
 They marry in late 1912 or early 1913, and honeymoon in Paris.

 James and Hazel Bellamy are going for a weekend hunting party to Somerby Park in 1913, the country house of James' school-friend Lord "Bunny" Newbury.
 The other guests encourage her to surprise James and join the hunt, something she has never done before.

 Diana Newberry, a childhood friend and love interest of James Bellamy, is jealous and contemptuous of James' middle class wife.
 Diana secretly switches the horses and gives Hazel a spirited mount.
 The horse bolts and runs away with Hazel.
 She is nearly killed.
 She and James then argue, as he feels humiliated.
 This, in addition to Major Cochrane-Danby claiming that James and Diana are sleeping together, leads Hazel to flee Somerby with Rose.
 James follows her back to London and they soon make up.